launchdarkly/hello-phoenix/README.md

 * LaunchDarkly account and server SDK key
 * LaunchDarkly boolean feature flag called "alternate.page"

+## Run

-To start your Phoenix server:
+Clone this repo and in its directory start your Phoenix server:

 ```
 LD_SDK_KEY="YOUR_SDK_KEY" mix phx.server